 - Creme fraiche doesn't curdle in a hot pan.
 The sauce will stay luscious and creamy without breaking.

-If you really hate peas, leave them out.
-However, I firmly believe they're an incredible addition anyone can learn to appreciate.
+If you dislike peas, leave them out.
+However, I firmly believe they're an incredible addition to most pasta dishes, particularly this spicy vodka sauce.
 They add color, texture, and brightness to this rich, creamy dish.

 As the traditional name suggests, penne is the most common type of pasta for making penne alla vodka.
 Some other options are farfalle, cascatelli, mezze rigatoni, mafaldine (pictured below) or any other pasta that has grooves for catching peas.